AyrtonB/EveryNoise-Watch/README.md

 <br>

 The raw csv dataset is accompanied by a json file detailing it's metadata.
 This has been created using the Frictionless Data Table Schema, with the two files forming a Frictionless Data Package.
-The dataset can be loaded into a DataFrame using the `datapackage` library.
+This packaged dataset can be loaded using the `datapackage` library.

 ```python
 # Imports